gerryhjs/gerry-themes-issue-tracker/README.md

+Important: I am not convience to access to github here in China because sometimes it's blocked, so I will accept issue by email.
-If you have any problem about Gerry Themes or Gerry Themes Pro, please commit issue here.
+If you have any problem about Gerry Themes or Gerry Themes Pro, please send email to me: gerryhjs@outlook.com.
 Thanks.

 # Please read it before you submit issue: